Editor’s note: we’ve looked over this guide and updated the list for enhancing your sound.

 These are our top picks for now.
 All of them have their own pros and cons, so, choose whatever personally fits you best.

-Again, from our test the FxSound provides the strongest thump on Windows while Boom3D was the most effective on Mac.
+Again, from our tests, we found that FxSound provides the strongest thump on Windows while Boom3D was the most effective on Mac.
+But, if you need a balance of features and control, you should try Boom3D for Windows as well.